Jessie219-web/wiki-documents/docs/Edge/reCamera/software_documents/reCamera_connects_to_Xiao_via_HTTP.md

 **Port**
 Navigate to **Tools > Port** and select the serial port name of the connected XIAO ESP32C3.
 This is likely to be COM3 or higher (**COM1** and **COM2** are usually reserved for hardware serial ports).

 **Step 4.** Write the following program and click the upload button to compile and upload.
-The reCamera and Xiao must be on the same 2.4GHz local area network (LAN) to communicate.
+The reCamera and XIAO must be on the same 2.4GHz local area network (LAN) to communicate.

 ```
 #include <WiFi.h>